 Some people decide to keep the urn in their homes.
 However, you have the ability to bury them.
-If you are deciding what the best option is, continue reading to learn more about burying cremated remains.
+If you are deciding what the best option is, continue reading to learn more about how to bury cremated remains.

 Options for Burying Cremated Remains